apache/nuttx/examples/README.txt

   the NuttShell (NSH) application.
 NSH is a simple shell application.
 NSH is described in its own README located at apps/nshlib/README.txt

+  Applications using this example will need to provide an appconfig file in the configuration driver with instruction to build applications
+  like:

+  CONFIGURED_APPS = nshlib=.built_always

+  And if networking is included:

+  CONFIGURED_APPS = uiplib=.built_always
+  CONFIGURED_APPS = dhcpc=.built_always
+  CONFIGURED_APPS = resolv=.built_always
+  CONFIGURED_APPS = tftp=.built_always
+  CONFIGURED_APPS = webclient=.built_always

 examples/nx
 ^^^^^^^^^^^